rjsears/simulator_clone/README.md

 It was written on a Ubuntu 17 install.

-This script is specifically written for our setup.
+This script is specifically written for our setup and intended to be run as root (or sudo).
 Here is the basic flow:

 1) Detects Zenity or Dialog, fails to text mode if neither exist
 2) Checks to see if you are operating in Remote (nfs) mode or local (local filesystem) mode